Kotlin/KEEP/proposals/nested-typealias.md

 **Rule 4 (inner classes)**: type aliases which refer to inner classes within the same classifier and do not prefix it with a path must be marked as `inner`.
 The reasoning behind it is that inner classes implicitly capture the type parameters of the outer class.

-- Note that it is possible to create a nested type alias when a full type is given.
+- Note that it is possible to create a nested (not inner!) type alias when a full type is given.

 ```kotlin
 class Example<T> {